In this article, I'm going to show you how to capture amazing Sunset photos.

 But when focusing, always make sure that the depth of field (DoF) near limit is closer to you than your subject.
 This way your subject will be within the area that will be acceptably sharp (focused).
 That is, between the depth of field near limit and infinity.

-Enter the Sunset camera settings in the tool (camera, focal length, aperture, focus aligned with the Black Pin, etc.).
-Then, instead of placing the Black Pin on your subject, place it on an element that is further away than the hyperfocal distance (it's marked on the map) and that you know will be visible from the Red Pin position.
+Then, instead of placing the Black Pin on your subject, place it on an element that is further away than the hyperfocal distance (it's marked on the map) and that you know it will be visible from the Red Pin position.
 This way you can visualize on the map what will be in focus and what won't (what's left between the depth of field near limit and infinity).

 2. Focus directly on your subject and leave the Sun slightly out of focus